Codicil to Will

 How do you add a codicil to a will?

 To add a codicil, you must draft a document that specifically identifies the original will being amended, clearly states each provision being changed or added, and reaffirms all provisions of the original will not being modified.
 The codicil must be executed with the same formalities as the original will, which means the testator must sign the document in the presence of at least two disinterested witnesses who also sign.
-Most estate planners recommend attaching a self-proving affidavit with notarization to streamline the probate process.
+Most estate planners recommend attaching a self-proving affidavit with notarization to expedite the probate process.
 The executed codicil should be stored with the original will so that both documents are presented together during probate.

 Does a codicil need to be witnessed?